Dev-ag12/B21CS023/README.md

 19. Virtual memory is a memory management technique that provides an idealized version of the storage resources that are actually available on a given machine.xv6 uses a demand-paging mechanism, where not all of a process's memory needs to be in physical memory at all times.
 Pages of memory are swapped between physical memory and disk as needed.SOme advantages of virtual memory are:
 Increased Address Space,Ease of Memory Management,Flexible Memory Allocation and Efficient Use of Physical Memory.

+20. The BIOS or UEFI software sets up the hardware, loads the bootloader (like GRUB), and then loads the XV6 kernel into memory.
+The kernel then takes over, sets up the data structures it needs, and starts the process of setup.
+It goes to the user area and starts the shell in the end.